grzegorznowak/cardano-node-role/README.md

 We can keep track of ADA addresses at our disposal.

 **NOTE: This role doesn't (yet) integrate any sort of wallet software.
-What we do is creating needed files to send and receive payments using cli commands.
+What we do is create needed files to send and receive payments using cli commands.
 "Wallet" in this context means a named path that holds files belonging together**